spheronFdn/sdk/packages/storage/README.md

 To create the `token` that is used with the `SpheronClient`, follow the instructions in the [DOCS](https://docs.spheron.network/api/rest-api-references#creating-an-access-token).
 Only tokens for web app organizations will work.

+## Notes

+The package is only meant for Node.js environments and will not work in a browser or frontend apps.

 ## Learn More

 You can learn more about Spheron and Storage SDK here: